 Financial support for carers

-With the rise in the costs of living, it’s important to know what benefits there are for carers.
-Understanding what pots of money are available to help us care for a family member or friend.
+It’s important to know what benefits there are for carers (those of us looking after a family member or friend).
+Understanding what pots of money are available to help us care can make all the difference.

 What benefits can I claim as a carer?